usnistgov/xslt-blender/README.md

 ### Testing

-Applications are tested by development under load with representative sample documents.
+Applications are tested by development under load with representative sample documents (including representations of 'pathological' inputs).

 Due to limitations in available support for XML/XSLT in Javascript (ECMAScript) outside browsers, we have not been able to unit test libraries outside the browser environment; this remains a TBD (and indeed browsers may vary in any case).
 To help compensate for this, a variety of browsers (typically at least Chrome and Firefox) are used to test in development.

 Note that XSLT applications (and declarative XML applications in general) are built in accordance with the security principle of "Least Power".
-As a domain-specific-language, XSLT is fairly easy to compose in such a way that it is robust against hard failures entailing threats such as data exfiltration or even denial of service.
-Unless you provide your own code to these code bases, the worst they will be capable of will be "GIGO" (garbage-in-garbage-out) symptomized by incoherent layout and/or data "dumps" to your screen.
+As a domain-specific-language, XSLT is fairly easy to compose in such a way that is robust against hard failures entailing threats such as data exfiltration or even denial of service.
+Unless you provide your own code to these code bases, the worst they will be capable of will be "GIGO" (garbage-in-garbage-out) symptomized by incoherent layout and/or data "dumps" to your screen -- or in extreme cases (with stylesheets not yet properly tested), by suspending your browser.

-## License and dependencies
+## Dependencies and licenses

 Code here all runs in your browser with no runtime dependencies except as noted per demonstration.
-Code is developed as Typescript and compiled and tested under Node JS.

-A license is given in the LICENSE.md file.
+Particular demonstrations may carry license information as required (see their respective readmes).

 ## Contact info

 This project is maintained by Wendell Piez, NIST ITL/CSD (Information Technology Laboratory, Computer Security Division), Secure Systems and Applications Group.
 Please contact w e n d e l l (dot) p i e z (at) n i s t (dot) g o v.

-Additionally please open or respond to Issues in this Github repository.
+Additionally please feel free to open or respond to Issues in this Github repository.

 ## Cite this work